 On a board in the pub, was a list of unwanted clientele – trouble makers, no doubt.
-Some were barred for 1 year, 5 years or for life.
+Some were barred for 1 year, some for 5 years, others for life.
 Interesting bit of local flavour that.
 I found myself idly wondering what mischief Flatfish and some of the other blokes had been up to deserve their forever bans.

 Sophie,